Microscopy of cavity-induced density-wave ordering in ultracold gases

 {\it Quench dynamics and correlations---}In-situ imaging provides access to density-density correlations in real space.
 The settings of cavity QED also provide real-time, weakly-destructive information in the form of photons leaking continuously through the cavity mirrors.
 We now use this feature to investigate heterogeneous correlations between atomic and photonic observables, which underpin all the effective models of cavity-induced interactions \cite{mivehvar:2021aa}.
 For this, we perform an instantaneous quench into the ordered phase \cite{wu:2023aa,zwettler:2025ab} and follow the build-up of order over an ensemble of realizations.

-First, we observe $\hatnmpk$ grow and then saturate, in agreement with previous works tracking the photon number in the cavity \cite{wu:2023aa,zwettler:2025ab}.
+First, we observe $\hatnmpk$ grow exponentially as the density wave instability builds up, and then saturate.
+As shown in previous works \cite{wu:2023aa,zwettler:2025ab}, the growth rate can span several orders of magnitude, controlled at a given detuning by the ratio $V_0/V_{0\text{c}}$.
 The ensemble average of $\hatnmpk$ is shown as a function of time in Fig.~\ref{fig3}(a) for $V_0 = 14.4(4)V_{0\text{c}}$.
 Its variance $\Delta \hatnmpk ^2$ increases and peaks as the system approaches the steady state, as shown in Fig.~\ref{fig3}(b).
 Examples of images taken after \SI{16}{\micro\second} illustrate this variability (see Fig.~\ref{fig3}(d)).
 At longer time, order settles to a finite value and the variance is strongly reduced as the system reaches a steady state.

 We leverage the intrinsic variability of $\hatnmpk$ in the quench experiment to analyze correlations with the cavity photons.
 On the same ensemble of realizations, we evaluate the average of the cavity field amplitude $|a|$ and its variance $\Delta |a|^2$ as a function of time, as presented in the insets of Fig.~\ref{fig3}(a) and (b).
 Similar to $\Delta \hatnmpk ^2$, the field variance peaks as the system approaches the steady state and then settles for longer times.
 Three examples of detected cavity field amplitudes are shown in Fig.~\ref{fig3}(c) for the same experimental realizations as in Fig.~\ref{fig3}(d).
 The extracted field endpoints are marked as square symbols and the orange line shows the applied $V_0$.
 We now evaluate density-field correlations over the full set of measurements.
 Fig.~\ref{fig3}(e) presents the correlation between $\hatnmpk$ and the field amplitude $|a|$ from single realizations, in the early time following the quench.
 The field amplitude is normalized with the parameter $\eta_0 \propto \sqrt{V_0}$ \cite{supp}.
 The linear correlation is very strong down to the noise floor.
 A linear fit is shown as a black line.